 No, I don't do custom printing on the matchboxes.
 See the above question for details about one of my suppliers, Maryland Match, which is a printing company as well as matchstick importer.

-4" and 11" are standard sizes that I can purchase easily from US importers.
-Until I have the funding to buy direct from manufacturers overseas, and can request custom sizes like 3" or 9" (as examples), I can only offer the standard sizes of 4" and 11".
+These are standard sizes that I can purchase easily from US importers.
+Until I have the funding to buy direct from manufacturers overseas, and can request custom sizes like 3" or 9" (as examples), I can only offer standard sizes.

 Do the match striker paper and match striker shapes work with safety matches?